-Picture 1: population increase and agricultural land price causes agricultural land use change to residential zone and an increase in construction will occur in agricultural lands and gardens, source: authors, 2011 Tolerance in land price and dollar and fake dollar value About assessment among (1991-2014), house price in cities of county has gone through a rapid increasing process with strong tolerance with boom and bust.
-Price per meter for land was 43.5 thousand Toman at 1991 while at 2014 the price has increased to 1.8 million Toman.
-Between 1995 and 1996 (as dollar value increased 20 to 40 times more) and as the dollar increased 3.8 times more at 2014(scientific economic housing Fasl name, 44) this would cause an expansion toward agricultural lands in peripheral parts of city.
+Picture 1: population increase and agricultural land price causes agricultural land use change to residential zone and an increase in construction will occur in agricultural lands and gardens, source: authors, 2011 Tolerance in land price and dollar and fake dollar value Based on evaluation report during (1991-2014), house price in cities of county has increased rapidly with strong tolerance with boom and bust.
+Price per meter for land was 43.5 thousand Toman in 1991 while in 2014 the price has increased to 1.8 million Toman.
+Between 1995 and 1996 (as dollar value increased 20 to 40 times more) and as the dollar increased 3.8 times more in 2014, (Scientific, Economic housing magazine, volume 44) this would cause an expansion toward agricultural lands in peripheral parts of city.
 This occurs at Urumia like anywhere else.
-Because farmers in adjacent villages, take their products to border markets for selling and fake dollar value contribute them to sell their products with fewer value which produce them less profit than they deserve.
-This trend makes agricultural activities not profitable to them, according to this, they decide to sell their lands and leave agricultural activities.
+Because farmers in adjacent villages, take their products to border markets for selling and fake dollar value contributes them to sell their products with less value which in turn gives them less profit than they deserve.
+This trend makes agricultural activities not profitable to them.
+That why they decide to sell their lands and leave agricultural activities.

-Picture 2: a sign of construction before economic rent (before 2011) in urban region of Urumia, source:author 2011 picture3:transformation of construction after interest to live in gardens, source:authors 2014 Interests and conflicts of actors Another factor contributing to construction in peripheral parts of Urumia is interests and conflicts of actors.
-Their goal is to own a house in shirt time.
-Consequently this would cause an increase in fake jobs such as brokering of houses and gardens and land use change is a probable consequence.
-According to questionnaire statistics before 2011 the smallest block being sold was an area of 4400 square meter which was called as a "rope" but between 2011-2012 gardens bargain went through a tolerance in a way that the smallest block was an area of 1100 square meter was called a "Charak" approximately every day 20 blocks and annually one block for 20-40 times was in bargain by brokers and speculators.
+Picture 2: a sign of construction before economic rent (before 2011) in urban region of Urumia, source:author 2011 picture3:transformation of construction after interest to live in gardens, source; authors, 2014 Interests and conflicts of actors Another factor contributing to construction in peripheral parts of Urumia is interests and conflicts of actors.
+Their goal is to own a house in short time.
+Consequently this would cause an increase in fake jobs such as brokering of houses and gardens and land use change would become a probable consequence.
+According to the questionnaire, statistics before 2011 show that the smallest block being sold was an area of 4400 square meter which was called as a "rope", but between 2011-2012, gardens bargain went through a tolerance in a way that the smallest block was an area of 1100 square meter was called a "Charak".
+Approximately every day, 20 blocks and annually one block for 20-40 times were in bargain by brokers and speculators.
 It goes without saying that the trend was a top for speculators and a flop for villagers.

-By building invalid wells in any of these blocks, the amount of underground water decreased and amount of agricultural products are affected.
-After 2012 with a recession, bargaining houses suffers and goes through a hinder in a way that a block is rarely bargained.
+By building invalid wells in any of these blocks, the amount of underground water decreased and amount of agricultural products were affected.
+After 2012, with a recession, bargaining houses suffers and goes through a hinder in a way that a block is rarely bargained.